ngneat/until-destroy/README.md

       .subscribe(console.log);
   }

-  // The name needs to be the same as the decorator parameter destroy() {}
+  // The name needs to be the same as the second parameter destroy() {}
 }
 ```